 Why is it important and what does it mean?

-The Switch Year in Nori terminology is the year in which a regenerative practice was adopted on a given field within a Nori project.
-The switch year must have occurred on or after 2012 to be eligible for enrollment in the Nori program.
+The Switch Year is the year in which a regenerative practice was adopted on a given field within a Nori project.
+The switch year must have occurred on or after 2013 to be eligible for enrollment in the Nori program.
 This switch is used to create the point in time from which the project “baseline” is established.

 Figure 1.
 The above graphic portrays the modeling of soil organic carbon (SOC) storage due to old practices (green bars) and new practices (gold bars) based on the Switch year in 2018.

 Figure 2.
 Based on the Switch year of 2018, NRTs are issued as the difference between SOC drawn down due to modeled old vs new practices (blue bars).